Housing Payment Assistance

 Are you having trouble paying your rent or mortgage because of the COVID-19 pandemic?
 Have you lost your job or lost income during the Covid-19 health crisis?
 Are you at risk of becoming homeless?

-In addition, the Massachusetts Department of Housing and Community Development (DHCD) offers two programs that can assist low-income households.
+In addition, the Executive Office of Housing and Livable Communities (EOHLC) offers two programs that can assist low-income households.
 Find Spanish language resources about these programs.

 The Residential Assistance for Families in Transition (RAFT) and Emergency Rental and Mortgage Assistance (ERMA) programs may provide income-eligible households with up to $10,000 to pay overdue or future rent or mortgage costs.
 NSCAP can assist you in your application for these programs.

 Call or email NSCAP today for answers to your questions about the programs available and for application information!